rekust/ams/README.md

-# VeriGate-AMS (Admission Management System)
+# AMS (Admission Management System)

 ## Overview
-Welcome to the VeriGate-AMS repository!
+Welcome to the AMS repository!
 This project is an **Admission Management System** designed to facilitate document verification for students and teachers.
 It provides separate panels for teachers, administrators, and students, streamlining communication and administrative tasks.

 ## Features
 - **User Panels**: